meshcloud/vscode-file-ext-switcher/README.md

 ## Features

+* Switch to any
 * Switch: to .css or .scss
 * Switch: to .html
 * Switch: to .js or .ts

 Commands that switch to one of two file types (.css or .scss) first attempt to switch to the first-listed file extension.

-> Tip: Bind your custom keybindings to the `fileextswitch.*` commands for super-fast switching.
+> Tip: Bind your custom keybindings to the `fileextswitch` commands for super-fast switching.
 To stay on your home-row, you can use these bindings:
 ```
 {
     "key": "ctrl+shift+j",
-    "command": "fileextswitch.html",
+    "command": "fileextswitch",
+    "args": { "extensions": [".html"] },
     "when": "editorTextFocus"
 },
 {
     "key": "ctrl+shift+k",
-    "command": "fileextswitch.js",
+    "command": "fileextswitch",
+    "args": { "extensions": [".js", ".ts"] },
     "when": "editorTextFocus"
 },
 {
     "key": "ctrl+shift+l",
-    "command": "fileextswitch.css",
+    "command": "fileextswitch",
+    "args": { "extensions": [".css", ".scsss"] },
     "when": "editorTextFocus"
 }
 ```